sushil-sagar05/HealthCare-Website/README.md

 # HealthCare-Website

-This project is a healthcare website built using React, Redux, and Tailwind CSS.
+This project is a Frontend healthcare website built using React, Redux, and Tailwind CSS.
 It provides various functionalities such as patient registration, viewing lab reports, booking OPD tickets, and more.

 ## Project Structure